-Working with a recruiter can be a rewarding and beneficial process — they can be a tremendous resource for your company.
+Working with a recruiter or headhunter can be a rewarding and beneficial process — they can be a tremendous resource for your company.
 In addition to having the knowledge and expertise for delivering top talent, an experienced and reliable staffing agency will have a clear understanding of what to look for (and avoid) when screening and placing candidates.

 According to Inc., there are three main types of recruiters:

 - Reactive — Working with a job recruiter who operates in a reactive manner ensures that your positions will be posted indiscriminately on various job boards.
 This type of recruiter limits themselves to a pool of random (and often unqualified) applicants who apply, rather than taking a strategic and targeted approach to recruitment.

 - Proactive — This is a recruiter who uses sales techniques to target and attract higher-quality candidates.
 While more successful than reactive recruiters overall, these professionals are still missing out on crucial recruiting and placement opportunities.

 - Interactive — This interactive recruiter focuses on building relationships with top-performing talent — including passive candidates who are not be actively looking for a new job.
 They also know how to showcase your brand to attract the best candidates.